 “‘No Spectators’ is a long-standing saying on Playa.
 You are encouraged to fully participate.
 It’s all about being there, being fully present, and not just observing.
 Two of the ten principles of Burning Man are radical participation and radial inclusivity, meaning that there are no outsiders.
 Everyone is part of the experience.”

-“The Renwick Gallery and Burning Man share a dedication to exploring contemporary maker culture in the United States and the vital role that creativity plays in innovation, connection and community.”
+“Burning Man is a creative laboratory where innovators go to play and to push the boundaries of their art.
+The Renwick Gallery and Burning Man share a dedication to exploring contemporary maker culture in the United States and the vital role that creativity plays in innovation, connection and community.”

 – Nora Atkinson, Lloyd Herman Curator of Craft

 No Spectators: The Art of Burning Man is organized by the Renwick Gallery of the Smithsonian American Art Museum.
 The Renwick Gallery especially thanks colleagues from the Burning Man Project, a nonprofit public benefit corporation, for their close collaboration and assistance throughout the preparation of this exhibition.